Learn more about the PTA program mission, goals, and outcomes.

 If you are dependable, patient, empathetic, able to do some lifting, have good communication skills, and are interested in a career in the health field, the Physical Therapist Assistant Program could be for you.The program prepares you to become a physical therapist assistant in a hospital, nursing home, rehabilitation center, or other health care facility.
 You would assist the physical therapist.

 Physical therapist assistants are employed in physical therapy clinics, nursing care facilities, physicians' offices, general medical and surgical hospitals, and other health care settings.
 They also work for home health organizations and school systems.
 The need for physical therapist assistants is projected to grow due to the increased need for support personnel in health care and the shortage of physical therapists.
-This could be the program you're looking for!The Physical Therapist Assistant Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (1111 North Fairfax St., Alexandria, VA, 22314; Telephone: 703-706-3245; E-mail: firstname.lastname@example.org; Website: www.capteonline.org).
+This could be the program you're looking for!The Physical Therapist Assistant Program at Chippewa Valley Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax St., Alexandria, Virginia 22314; Telephone: 703-706-3245; E-mail: firstname.lastname@example.org; Website: www.capteonline.org).

 The admissions process has been broken down into phases.
 Some programs only have one phase, while others have multiple phases.